 Using alcohol or other drugs can lead to intoxication and impairment at work.
 If you are considering testing employees for alcohol or other drugs, you need to have a workplace policy and include any requirements for testing in writing.
-It can be included in the employment agreement.

 An alcohol and drug policy must outline what is and what is not acceptable in the workplace.
 If employees have to entertain clients or partners, then they might be allowed to have alcohol during that time.